nhaniph/web-developer-journey/log.md

 **Link to work** :
 **Thing(s) learned**:
  -->
+ ### Day 16 : July 5, Wednesday
+ **Todays's Progress** : Missed two days in between.
+This had not been a week I wanted, but we all had our obstacles.
+I am back.
+Worked on the portfolio-two project.
+Hoping to finish this project by tomorrow.

+**Thoughts** : Up and down and up and down.. its time to make some upppppps.. :chart_with_upwards_trend:

+### July 3 & 4 : Missed.

  ### Day 15 : July 2, Sunday

 **Todays's Progress** : Started the portfolio-two project.
 Worked on the HTML markup.

 **Thoughts** : There had been some obstacles in the way.
 Mentally.
 But, the journey must go on and on and on.
-Obstacle is the way/
+Obstacle is the way.

 ### July 1 : Missed. :disappointed:
 ### June 30 : Another one.
 Resistance  is coming back strong again.
 Fight off!! :punch: .
 Lets start the new month and second half of 2017 on a positive note.